 - Thrush (candida): this is the second most common cause of a vaginal discharge.
 (The most common cause of vaginal discharge is BV - above.)
 The discharge from thrush is usually creamy white and quite thick but is sometimes watery.
 It can cause itch, redness, discomfort or pain around the outside of the vagina.
 The discharge from thrush does not usually smell.
 Some women can have some pain or discomfort whilst having sex or whilst passing urine if they have thrush.
-See separate leaflet called Vaginal Thrush for more details.
+See separate leaflet called Vaginal Thrush (Yeast Infection) for more details.

 Sexually transmitted infections

 Symptoms of STIs can vary.
 The following are possible symptoms to look out for: